apostrophecms/seo/README.md

 User-agent: *\nDisallow: /
 ```

-You can also elect to select to add a custom string for your `robots.txt`.
-This can allow you finer control over what sections of your site can be indexed.
+You can also select to add a custom string for your `robots.txt`.
+This can allow you finer control over what sections of your site can be indexed and by which bots.

-Note that if you allow search engine to index your site, you can still set `noindex` and/or `nofollow` on a per page basis from the SEO tab of the individual page editing modals.
+Note that if you allow search engines to index your site, you can still set `noindex` and/or `nofollow` on a per-page basis from the SEO tab of the individual page editing modals.
 If you disallow indexing of your site, settings for individual pages will be ignored.

-Any custom route and file set-up for delivering a `robots.txt` file in your project will override the settings in the `@apostrophecms/seo` extension.
+A physical `robots.txt` file in `public/robots.txt`, or `sites/public/robots.txt` in an Assembly project, will override any settings made in this module.
+If you don't want a one-size-fits all policy for all sites, don't use a physical file.

 ### Notes